stepleton/SLT_interconnect/README.md

 ## Other notes

-To the fullest extent possible, this design is releaded into the public domain.
+To the fullest extent possible, this design is released into the public domain.
 Nobody owns it.

 ## Acknowledgements